Zywave/booster/src/_areas/blog/posts/2022-06-release-notes-may-june-2022.md

 <docs-spacer></docs-spacer>

-## `Zywave-shell app-name enhancement`
+## `zywave-shell app-name enhancement`

 Now `zywave-shell` if it isn't given an `app-name` value it will not render this piece, effectively making the "app bar" colorized portion of `zui-shell-topbar` a thin stripe.
-However, when an `app-name` value is provided the "app bar" will grow in size to accommodate the text.
+However, when an `app-name` value is provided the "app bar" will grow in height to accommodate the text.

 **App bar with no `app-name`:**